 Warm and soothing, this squash soup with bacon is easy to make and perfect year-round.
 You’ll love the crispy bacon on top!

 If this squash soup doesn’t seem like your cup of tea, you might want to try my Panera copycat squash soup or this butternut squash soup with smoked paprika.
 Still not satisfied?
-I have squash soup that is ready in under 20 minutes or this butternut squash soup that I completely forgot I had on my site.
-Oh, and there’s creamy kabocha squash soup which has apples in it for a sweet and tangy flavor.
+I have this butternut squash soup or there’s creamy kabocha squash soup which has apples in it for a sweet and tangy flavor.
 So good!

 I’d say you’re armed and ready to survive fall and winter now, wouldn’t you?